jerkinmerkin/Missions/README.md

 Yakavetta 09/29/216 readded MUNS NVG scope to SF Sniper loadout's rucksack.
 Based off scotty's 09/28 build above

 Bayley 10/05/16 0325z Pushed VERSION 3 from the github and relaunched server - COP Persisted

+Nichols 10/24/16 1300z Repushed HMD mod with updated Imperial measurements addon in the game file.
+Forgot to save the game so it rolled back to last Thursday save.
+Updated all ALiVE units in vicinity of PB Montezuma by deleting them.
+Also strange bug was reported to me that appeared yesterday (10/24) of AI SF being in underwear with 1 may in weapon...possibly related to HMD mod.
+Am testing to see what I can find out.
+If it does not go away will remove HMD mod and see what happens.